 Along with the HMM differential distribution test, an alternative method of testing for differential distribution was also considered: a 'hybrid' method combining separate tests for differential expression and differential dispersion (see Materials and Methods).
 While there are no published methods for differential distribution for RNA-seq data, another alternative was considered taking advantage of the fact that under the NB model, the variance is function of the mean and the dispersion.
-This means that a test for a difference in variance should effectively act as a test of differential distribution.
+This means that a test for a differential distribution.
 As such, diffVar was also included as an alternative test of differential distribution.